tramnn2310/VAE/README.md

 ## Note

-This implementation is provided as a Jupyter Notebook converted from a **MATLAB Live Script**, preserving the original experimental logic and workflow.
+This implementation is provided as a Jupyter Notebook (EN_VAE_Anomalydetection.ipynb) converted from a **MATLAB Live Script**, preserving the original experimental logic and workflow.
 The notebook structure closely follows the original MATLAB implementation used in the thesis and paper.